dionjwa/dockerfiles/README.md

 ```
  Description:

- Package haxe and chokidar-cli in the same image so you can run haxe
+ Package haxe and chokidar-cli+nodemon in the same image so you can run haxe
- builds automatically triggered by code changes.
+ builds automatically triggered by code changes, and then run the server

 ```